 Simple and rustic, this is an Easy Bread Recipe you’ll want to make again and again.
 This craggy loaf is perfect to serve with soups, stews or any dish where you’re dying to soak up a delicious sauce with a slice of bread.
 Plus it makes delicious croutons!

 The name says it all.
 The ingredients in a no-knead bread are stirred together instead of kneading by hand or with the dough hook of a stand mixer.
 There are two resting periods, the first being up to 20 hours.
 The second is a short two hours before the loaf is baked.
-This NYT No-Knead Bread is an easy option for beginner bread bakers….just make sure to buy the correct yeast.
+This New York Times No Knead Bread is an easy option for beginner bread bakers.
+Just make sure to buy the correct yeast.

-What Supplies Are Needed for This Bread Recipe?
+What Supplies Are Needed for Dutch Oven Bread?

 The list isn’t too long, but you may not have all of these ingredients on hand.

 - Bread flour – it has a higher gluten content compared with All-Purpose Flour

 - Instant yeast – PRO-Tip: I use Red Star Platinum Yeast, do not use Rapid-Rise yeast as it doesn’t work well with this wet dough.

 - Kosher Salt – If you use regular table salt, you’ll need less

 - Olive oil – Helps keep the bread soft a little longer

 - Instant Read Thermometer – helpful for testing the water temperature and bread for doneness, but not necessary to purchase just for this recipe